Summit Metro Parks: History

 In times of war, people often look for ways to escape the news and demands of the era.
 During World War I, Americans increasingly looked to parks and natural areas for temporary diversions.
 Congress responded by creating the National Park Service in 1916, and the Ohio General Assembly made possible the formation of metropolitan park districts the following year.

 In July 1917, Cleveland Metroparks became the first metropolitan park district in the State of Ohio.
 On December 31, 1921, Metro Parks (then called the Akron Metropolitan Park District) became the second park system established under Chapter 1545 of the Ohio Revised Code.

-F.A.
-Seiberling, founder of Goodyear Tire & Rubber Company, was named commissioner in 1925.

 Progress was slow in the appointment of the first commissioners, perhaps due to the post-war economy.
 After more than a year, Summit County Probate Judge Lewis D. Slusser finally appointed James Shaw, Maude I. Milar and Charles B. Raymond.
 The trio's first meeting was May 15, 1923.
 The board considered several recreation projects, but things were generally slow-moving until 1925, when Shaw was replaced by Edmund D. Eckroad, chief engineer for the Northern Ohio Traction & Light Company, a predecessor of Ohio Edison, and Raymond was replaced by Frank A. Seiberling, founder of Akron's Goodyear Tire & Rubber Company.

 With new board members in place, famous landscape architects the Olmsted Brothers were asked in May 1925 to create a countywide park plan and identify sites that were suitable for park use.
 Their famous father, Frederick Law Olmsted, designed major parks throughout the country, most notably New York's Central Park.
 The accomplished Olmsted Brothers, John C. and Frederick Jr., worked on parks in Baltimore, Seattle and New York.